-Network Benefits will be paid for an Emergency admission to a non-Network Hospital as long as Care CoordinationSM is notified within one business day of the admission or on the same day of admission if reasonably possible after you are admitted to a non-Network Hospital.
+Network Benefits will be paid for an Emergency admission to a non-Network Hospital as long as the Claims Administrator is notified within two business days of the admission or on the same day of admission if reasonably possible after you are admitted to a non-Network Hospital.
 If you continue your stay in a non-Network Hospital after the date your Physician determines that it is medically appropriate to transfer you to a Network Hospital, Non-Network Benefits will apply.

-Benefits under this section are not available for services to treat a condition that does not meet the definition of an Emergency.
+Benefits under this section are available for services to treat a condition that does not meet the definition of an Emergency.

-Please remember for Non-Network Benefits, you must notify Care CoordinationSM within two business days of the admission or on the same day of admission if reasonably possible if you are admitted to a Hospital as a result of an Emergency.
-If Care CoordinationSM is not notified, Benefits for the Inpatient Hospital Stay will be reduced to 50% of Eligible Expenses.
+Please remember for Non-Network Benefits, you must notify the Claims Administrator within two business days of the admission or on the same day of admission if reasonably possible if you are admitted to a Hospital as a result of an Emergency.
+If the Claims Administrator is not notified, Benefits for the Inpatient Hospital Stay will be reduced to 50% of Eligible Expenses.